BT Epoxy Resin as an Alternative PCB Substrate Material

 0.35 W/m·K |

 These values differ somewhat from those most-often cited for FR4-grade laminates.
 In particular, the Z-axis CTE value and thermal conductivity tend to be of higher interest in many systems.
-For RF systems, the lower Dk value is of interest when BT epoxy-based laminates are used on the outer layer of the PCB for microstrip printed circuits.
+For RF systems, the lower Dk value is important.
+This is true when BT epoxy-based laminates are used on the outer layer of the PCB for microstrip printed circuits.

 Core or Prepreg in HDI?

-BT epoxy laminates can be used as either a core layer and an outer buildup layer in an HDI PCB (i + N + i stackups).
+You can use BT epoxy laminates as either a core layer or an outer buildup layer in an HDI PCB (i + N + i stackups).
 A common strategy for its use in HDI buildup layers is in the inner conventionally-built region.
-This region will use a conventional build process with a mechanically drilled buried via spanning the entire set of inner layers, and these inner layers will be built from the usual alternating prepreg and core layer materials.
+This region uses a conventional build process with a mechanically drilled buried via across all inner layers.
+The inner layers will use alternating prepreg and core materials.

-BT epoxy could then be used as the outer layer if available in a thin enough prepreg.
+You could then use BT epoxy as the outer layer if you can get it in a thin enough prepreg.
 However, the outer layer will usually be one of the typical HDI buildup materials, such as:

 - Laser-drillable prepregs